bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-So let me open the head of component and I'll first pass in the props object.
-For now, I'll just console log the props object.
-Again Press control S, or command s to save the update and wait for it to compile.
+<p>So let me open the head of component and I'll first pass in the props object.
+For now,
+I'll just console log the props object.
+Again Press control S, or command s to save the update and wait for it to compile.</p>

-If I now inspect this object in the console, I find the console logged props object and it comes with two properties the name ANNA and the color purple.
-I can now access the values of the two properties inside the header component using props dot name and props dot collar.
+<p>If I now inspect this object in the console, I find the console logged props object and it
+comes with two properties the name ANNA and the color purple.
+I can now access the values of the two properties inside the header component using props dot name and props dot collar.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s21-h.
 (86) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->